Unemployment Rates by State - Low and High Unemployment Rate States

 High Unemployment States

-All eight of the states had uneployment rates that were worse than last year at this same time.
+All but one of the states with unemployment rates of 4.5% or above had unemployment rates that were worse than last year at this same time.
+Not a very good sign.

 States with the Lowest Unemployment -- Full Employment States

-State unemployment rates are starting to show a degradation in the unemployment rate.
-At the start of the shutdown, there were 15 states with unemployment rates of less than 3.0%.
+At the start of the shutdown, there were 19 states with unemployment rates of less than 3.0%.

-In November there were 17 states at full employment levels.
+In March of this year, there were 16 states at full employment levels.

-14 states are at full employment - 2 of these states had an increase in the unemployment rate from the prior month
+In October the number of full employment states remained at 13 states - six (6)) of these states had an increase and two (2) saw a decrease in the unemployment rate from the prior month

 Latest data